mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 18 - `src/events/swarmEvents.js`

+**In plain English:** the list of event names the swarm emits, written once as constants so a typo becomes a visible error instead of a listener that silently never fires.

 **Why constants rather than string literals:** you are about to emit and subscribe to these from a dozen places.
 One typo in `'swarm:staus'` produces a listener that silently never fires - no error, no warning, just a UI that never